Hiring A Lawyer

 - Contract Disputes (Oral or Written)

-Some types of legal matters do not necessarily involve going to court, but you still should consult a lawyer who is knowledgeable about handling your issue.
-Remember, an ounce of prevention is worth many dollars and anxious hours of cure.
+Some types of legal matters may not require you to go to court, but you still should consult a lawyer who is knowledgeable about handling your legal issue.
 Once you have determined that you need professional legal help, get it promptly.

 Finding a Lawyer

-The Indiana State Bar Association has created an online lawyer directory to help you find a lawyer in your area who handles your type of case. zeekbeek.com/inbar/
+The Indiana State Bar Association has created a statewide online lawyer directory to help you find a lawyer in your area who handles your type of case.

 Lake County Bar Association Lawyer Referral Service – Call 219-738-1905.